Jukati18/Socket-Project/README.md

 ### 4.2 ClamAV

-- Ensure ClamAV is installed and the virus database is updated(https://www.clamav.net/downloads).
+- Ensure ClamAV is installed and the virus database is updated.
 - Confirm the path to `clamscan.exe` and the database directory in your code matches your installation.

 ## 5. Usage Instructions